-If you know that Search Engine Optimization is a pain point for your business, and you would like to know what can be done to get your business to rank higher on Google, call us, 770-596-7925.
-Our experts have helped many law firms attain their traffic goals through SEO services tailored to law firms.
+If you know that Search Engine Optimization is a pain point for your business, and you would like to know what can be done to get your business to rank higher on Google.
+Our experts have helped many law firms attain their traffic goals through law firm SEO services.

 Local SEO & Directories

 Local SEO is a branch of law firm marketing strategies that will help drive conversions in your business’s area of operation.
 Actionable people who are ready to find their next lawyer will be the sole focus of local SEO.

 The goal is to tie your location to your business to solidify yourself as a local authority.
 On your website you should include information such as your areas of operation, your address, and possibly even a map to your firm.

 Another way to accomplish this is through keyword research.
 Which is more likely: someone simply searching ‘attorneys’ or ‘tax attorney in Portland?’
 When it comes to incorporating keywords into your titles, meta tags, and even content, think about the audience that is ready to convert rather than largest reach possible.